 The profitability of investing in real estate has already been discussed, but as we all know real estate is not the only option.
 The World Economic Forum (WEF) provides a hierarchy of capital savings/investment and provides information on how saving behavior may differ in various stages.

 Graph #3.
 Illustrative evolution of capital savings and investments

 While we know how the evolution of capital savings evolves in theory, what is happening in Georgian reality is interesting as well.
 Stable economic growth in the last several years has contributed to wealth accumulation among Georgians.
 Thus, total deposits by individuals increased by almost four times during the last seven years.
 It is difficult to say how equally these deposits are distributed, but it is a fact that more money has been saved.
-During this period, the demand on real estate increased as well.
-According to REMLab, the number of sales transactions in 2017 increased from 89.1K unit to 98.6K unit.
-The largest part of this growth was recorded in Tbilisi, but increased demand on real estate outside Tbilisi was also observed.
+During this period, the demand for real estate increased as well.
+According to REMLab, the number of sales transactions in 2017 increased from 89.1K units to 98.6K units.
+The largest part of this growth was recorded in Tbilisi, but increased demand for real estate outside Tbilisi was also observed.

 Positive trends in bank deposits, as well as in real estate, give us an indication that the first two stages of the capital saving hierarchy seem to be developed in Georgia.
 On the other hand, Georgia’s security market is relatively young.
 The corporate bond market is trying to catch up with the government bond market, which is relatively mature, but the process is proceeding at a slower pace.
 Specifically, in the last four years, outstanding corporate bonds more than quadrupled and reached GEL232 million.
 Nevertheless, the ratio of publicly issued corporate bonds to GDP is still low (0.6%).